-After the tremendous job that Capcom did with remaking Resident Evil 2, I can’t help but think that Sony and Konami are missing out on a golden opportunity to give the original Metal Gear Solid (1998) game a similar reboot.
+After the terrific job that Capcom did with remaking Resident Evil 2, we can’t help but think that Sony and Konami are missing out on a golden opportunity to give the original Metal Gear Solid (1998) game a similar reboot.

 Could you imagine being thrown back onto Shadow Moses and fighting the likes of Psycho Mantis and Sniper Wolf in 4K?
 Or battling it out with Vulcan Raven in the freezer again?